vincentchoqueuse/personal_website/docs/source/tutorials/digital_oscillators.rst

     f_{0}=N/f_s (Hz).

+In practice, we need to synthesize a sine wave with arbitrary frequency :math:`f_0`.
+The following section shows how to modify the rate at which the samples are read in the wavetable.

 Controlling the Fundamental Frequency
 -------------------------------------

-To control the fundamental frequency :math:`f_0` Hz, one solution is to change the rate at which the samples are read in the wavetable.
 If :math:`y[n]` corresponds to the nth output sample and  :math:`y[n] = x[m]`, the (n+1)th output signal can be computed from the wavetable as follows :

 .. math ::